Skip to main content

 Ann Baumann (1927-2011) and the Ann Baumann Trust

 Ann Baumann was born in Santa Fe, New Mexico on July 31, 1927.
-She attended Santa Fe High School and Sandia School in Albuquerque before attending Bradford College in Massachusetts and later the University of California Berkeley, where she studied psychology and social work.
-She settled in Santa Rosa, California in 1964 and worked as a social worker for the State of California.
+She attended Sandia School in Albuquerque circa 1940-1942, followed by Santa Fe High School from 1942-1944.
+She then attended Bradford Junior College in Haverhill, Massachusetts from 1944-1946 and, beginning in 1956, the University of California, Berkeley, where she studied psychology and social work.
+In 1964, Ann settled in Santa Rosa, California, where she worked as a social worker for the State of California.
 Ann Baumann was instrumental in promoting Gustave Baumann's legacy after his death in 1971 by continuing to sell Baumann woodcuts and ensuring that museums and galleries continued to exhibit his work.
 She also donated many of his works to museums across the United States and internationally, most notably the Cleveland Museum of Art, the Indianapolis Museum of Art, the New Mexico Museum of Art, the New Mexico History Museum, the Worcester Art Museum, and the British Museum, among many others.
 Beginning in 1973, Ann formed a relationship with Annex Galleries in Santa Rosa, California, owned by Daniel Lienau and Gala Chamberlain, and by 1988, Annex Galleries exclusively handled all sales of Gustave Baumann’s prints.
 Ann Baumann died in Santa Rosa, California on November 15, 2011, after which Gala Chamberlain of Annex Galleries was appointed sole trustee of the Ann Baumann Trust.
-Chamberlain conducted extensive research on the work of Gustave Baumann, particularly his color woodcuts, which culminated in the publication of a catalogue raisonné of Baumann’s work in 2019.
+Chamberlain conducted extensive research on the work of Gustave Baumann, which culminated in the 2019 publication of her catalogue raisonné of Baumann’s woodcuts In a Modern Rendering: The Color Woodcuts of Gustave Baumann.

 Extent